 Tarping has become a popular practice for small-scale organic farms to manage weeds.
 Typically, beds are tilled and prepared for planting and then covered using a durable, black plastic tarp.
 Tillage combined with warming soils under tarps can promote the germination of weed seeds which then die when starved for light.
 Tarps are then removed weeks later, prior to planting, with the goal of reducing weed pressure for the following crop.
-Our research has focused on how to manage tarps with reduced tillage.
+Our research has focused on how to manage tarps with reduced tillage practices.
 We continue to learn from these trials and from grower experience on their own farm.
-We have found tarps suppress weeds while also altering the soil environment, labor needs, and the profitability of no-till production.
+We have found tarps can help suppress weeds while also changing the soil environment, labor needs, and the profitability of no-till production.

 What are we learning?
 Check out these resources:

-- Read some of our lessons learned using tarps to reduce tillage in the Small Farms Quarterly.
+- Read some of our early lessons learned using tarps to reduce tillage in the Small Farms Quarterly.
 (Spring 2018)

 - Hear details on our research in permanent beds in our RT Webinar Series.
 (Spring 2017)